ITCHY, DRY AND SENSITIVE SCALP

 As your scalp becomes irritated, it starts to feel itchy.
 And of course, your immediate reaction is to scratch.

-But scratching can damage the already delicate scalp, leading to more irritation, so it becomes a vicious cycle.
+But scratching can damage your already delicate scalp, leading to more irritation, so it becomes a vicious cycle.

-It can also affect the hair, making it frizzy and dry as it fails to get sufficient moisture to keep it looking healthy.
+It can also affect your hair, making it frizzy and dry as it fails to get sufficient moisture to keep it looking healthy.

 Explore our dry scalp tips and advice.